 Select the appropriate data analysis techniques, like statistical analysis, content analysis, or discourse analysis, and plan the interpretation of the results.

-What are the Types of Research Design?
+What are the Different Types of Research Design?

-Qualitative Research
+What is Qualitative Research Design

 Qualitative research identifies relationships between collected data and observations through mathematical calculations.
 Statistical methods validate or refute theories about natural phenomena.
 This research method answers "why" a theory exists and explores respondents' perspectives.

-Quantitative Research
+What is Quantitative Research Design

 Quantitative research is essential when statistical conclusions are needed to gather actionable insights.
 Numbers provide clarity for critical business decisions.
 This method is crucial for organizational growth, with insights from complex numerical data guiding future business decisions.